KourKatie/registration/README.md

-A simple registration form that sends user information to a database
+A simple registration form that stores user information in a database